1. Your living arrangements could change

 How to maintain a good score

-Fortunately, the steps for maintaining decent credit after you retire are exactly the same as they were when you were still working.
+The steps for maintaining decent credit after you retire are exactly the same as when you were still working.

 Oh, and paying to see your score is completely out of style.
 Online credit monitoring services now let you see your score for free whenever you want, and will email you any time your score changes.